javlc/react-todo/README.md

 - `app.js` is the JavaScript entry point; it renders the `<Hello>` React component into the page
 - `Hello.js` contains the `<Hello>` React component
 - `hello-test.js` contains a simple test

+_Starter project adapted from from bonniee/react-starter_
+_Todo App followed from: https://youtu.be/IR6smI_YJDE_